Apr 9, 2025 • E-Signature

-To make an electronic signature, you can write it manually and scan it, create a copy using Word, or use various programs.
+You can make an electronic signature by writing it manually and scanning it, creating a copy with Word, or using various online tools.
 Having an electronic signature can be necessary, especially in today’s digital world, where signing documents digitally is common.

 Aside from necessity, there are other advantages to knowing how to make an electronic signature, such as convenience and efficiency.
 So, in today’s article, we’ll explain the four methods you can use for creating electronic signatures and answer some common questions you may have.